kshitizprakash09/Calculator-React-app/README.md

 - The calculator design and functionality are inspired by various online calculator apps.
 - Special thanks to the React.js community for providing an excellent framework for building user interfaces.

-## Contact

-If you have any questions or need further assistance, feel free to contact me at (mailto:kshitizprakash09@gmail.com.com).

 Happy calculating!